msaroufim/mynotes/robot-arm.md

 1. We load the model we trained in the previous section
 2. We pick actions according to this new model until we're done

-One special note worth mentioning is that we set ```vsync = True``` to make sure that the simulation doesn't go faster than our monitor's refresh rate
+One special note worth mentioning is that we set ```vsync = True``` to make sure that the simulation doesn't go faster than our monitor's refresh rate which is a constraint we can relax to get faster results during training.

 ```python
 def eval():
     rl.load()